Tate Liang

 Professors Mersiha Veledar, Daisy Ames, Nader Tehrani

 As globalization encounters living practices from diverse cultures, backgrounds and ideologies that question the nuclear family, this housing project proposes a new typology that redefines unit boundaries, flexibility and linkages between families and their larger communities.
 Openings that puncture a perimeter unit condition invite public events to the block interior, where a central volume houses a theatre and educational programs.
-To maintain privacy facing the street and intimacy facing the internal courtyard, this project uses a rollable mesh with a minimal profile one one side and a shifting balcony system on the other.
+To maintain privacy facing the street and intimacy facing the internal courtyard, this project uses a rollable mesh with a minimal profile on one side and a shifting balcony system on the other.